Eating disorder: Genetics

 Numerous studies show a genetic predisposition toward eating disorders.
 Twin studies have found a slight instances of genetic variance when considering the different criterion of both anorexia nervosa and bulimia nervosa as endophenotypes contributing to the disorders as a whole.
-A genetic link has been found on chromosome 1 in multiple family members of an individual with anorexia nervosa.
 An individual who is a first degree relative of someone who has had or currently has an eating disorder is seven to twelve times more likely to have an eating disorder themselves.
 Twin studies also show that at least a portion of the vulnerability to develop eating disorders can be inherited, and there is evidence to show that there is a genetic locus that shows susceptibility for developing anorexia nervosa.
 About 50% of eating disorder cases are attributable to genetics.
 Other cases are due to external reasons or developmental problems.
 There are also other neurobiological factors at play tied to emotional reactivity and impulsivity that could lead to binging and purging behaviors.

 Epigenetics mechanisms are means by which environmental effects alter gene expression via methods such as DNA methylation; these are independent of and do not alter the underlying DNA sequence.
 They are heritable, but also may occur throughout the lifespan, and are potentially reversible.
 Dysregulation of dopaminergic neurotransmission due to epigenetic mechanisms has been implicated in various eating disorders.
 Other candidate genes for epigenetic studies in eating disorders include leptin, pro-opiomelanocortin (POMC) and brain-derived neurotrophic factor (BDNF).

 There has found to be a genetic correlation between anorexia nervosa and OCD, suggesting a strong etiology.
 First and second relatives of probands with OCD have a greater chance of developing anorexia nervosa as genetic relatedness increases.

 Psychological

 Eating disorders are classified as Axis I disorders in the Diagnostic and Statistical Manual of Mental Health Disorders (DSM-IV) published by the American Psychiatric Association.
 There are various other psychological issues that may factor into eating disorders, some fulfill the criteria for a separate Axis I diagnosis or a personality disorder which is coded Axis II and thus are considered comorbid to the diagnosed eating disorder.
 Axis II disorders are subtyped into 3 "clusters": A, B and C. The causality between personality disorders and eating disorders has yet to be fully established.
 Some people have a previous disorder which may increase their vulnerability to developing an eating disorder.
 Some develop them afterwards.
 The severity and type of eating disorder symptoms have been shown to affect comorbidity.
-There has been controversy over various editions of the DSM diagnostic criteria including the latest edition, DSM-V, due in May 2013.
+There has been controversy over various editions of the DSM diagnostic criteria including the latest edition, DSM-5, published in 2013.